danilw/GLSL-howto/README.md

-**what is it** random GLSL tests and basic-steep-by-steep tutorials/examples that I write or use while codding it GLSL
+**what is it** random GLSL tests and basic-step-by-step tutorials/examples that I write or use while codding it GLSL